Azure-Samples/contoso-chat/docs/aitour-workshop.md

 1. Click **Fork** in the top-right corner of the page

-1. In the "Create a new fork" page, scroll down and **uncheck** the option "Copy the `main` branch only", and then click **Create Fork**.
+1. In the "Create a new fork" page, scroll down and **uncheck** the option "Copy the main branch only".

-   * **Important**: If you forgot to uncheck that option, you will need to delete your fork and try again.
+   * **Important**: If you forget to uncheck that option, you will need to delete your fork and try again.
 Ask a proctor for assistance.

+1. Click the **Create Fork** button.

    * You should now be at the page `https://github.com/YOURUSERNAME/contoso-chat` within your own GitHub account.